hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 * `version` - P2P protocol version
 * `name` - Client name
 * `caps` - List of Ethereum sub-protocol capabilities
-* `network` - Addresses of local node and remote node
+* `network` - Local and remote addresses established at time of bonding with the peer.
+The remote address may not match the hex value for `port`.
+The remote address depends on which node initiated the connection.
 * `port` - Port on the remote node on which P2P peer discovery is listening
 * `id` - Node public key.
 Excluding the `0x` prefix, the node public key is the ID in the enode URL `enode://<id ex 0x>@<host>:<port>`.